ddkasa/gh-random-star/README.md

 ## Flags

-- `-a, --account` Username of the github account to retrieve the starred items from. `--account` is required or `GITHUB_ACCOUNT` environment variable needs to be set.
+- `-a, --account` Username of the github account to retrieve the starred items from. `--account` is required or `GH_STAR_ACCOUNT` environment variable needs to be set.
 - `-t, --total` Total amount of random items to pick from.
 Defaults to 3.
 - `-r, --refresh` Whether to fetch new cached data or not.
 Will refetch all starred items.
 - `-m, --max-history` The amount of historic choices to cache.
 Defaults to 100.
+Set to -1 to keep history unlimited. `GH_STAR_MAX_HISTORY` environment variable can be used to override this value.
 - `-i, --ignore` If to use a list of repositories to ignore.
 Defaults to true.

 ## Examples